Skip to main contentDermUnbound

 ✓ Dashboard available at http://localhost:8080

-The framework downloads pre-configured Docker containers with all dependencies, models, and configuration files.
+The framework will download pre-configured Docker containers with all dependencies, models, and configuration files.
 No manual setup required.
-Works on Windows, macOS, and Linux.
+Planned support for Windows, macOS, and Linux.

 Overview